wolfeidau/coffer/README.md

 This now uses `golang.org/x/crypto/nacl/secretbox` which is a great little library designed to help people do message encryption correctly.

+# change log

+# 2.0

+* Changed file format, now uses YAML as a container for meta data and encrypted payload
+* Added a version and name field
+* Added support for KMS to remove the need for a secret

 # License

 This code is released under the MIT license see the LICENSE.md file for more details.